LukeGrahamLandry/franca/devlog.md

+## (Mar 16)

+- uninspired so added more gameplay to farm_game example. droughts and crows from past versions.

+## (Mar 15)

+- c: more predefined macros so it's closer to drop in working with system headers

 ## (Mar 14)

 - macos screenshot default names have a U+202F so dragndrop loses it because NSString.length is in utf16